lilizxx2k/MLOps-Emotion-Classification/MLOps/README.md

-# Machine Learning Operations
  # Machine Learning Operations – Facial Emotion Detection

 ## Overall Goal
 The goal of this project is to develop an end-to-end **Machine Learning Operations (MLOps) pipeline**